Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Model-Adaptive Approach

 The CG was originally designed for solving linear systems with self-adjoint operators.
 However, the operator $\mT$ is not necessarily self-adjoint.
 If $\mT$ were self-adjoint with respect to the inner product space $\langle \cdot, \cdot \rangle_{\mu}$, then the Markov chain would be time-reversible, which is a strong assumption in many practical settings.
 Therefore, instead of solving \eqref{policy valuation} for $V$ directly, we propose to solve the following equation for $y$:

 and set $V = (\mI - \mT^{*})y$ to solve \eqref{policy valuation}, where $\mT^{*}$ is the adjoint operator of $\mT$.\footnote{The adjoint operator is similar to matrix transpose in the finite-dimensional case.
 For formal definition, see for example \cite{han2009theoretical} Chapter 2.6.
-For the specific adjoint operator used in my model-adaptive approach see Definition 2 below.}
+For the specific adjoint operator used in our model-adaptive approach see \Cref{Definition: Model-adaptive Approach} below.}

 For discrete state spaces, \eqref{Self-adjoint equation} boils down to a finite-dimensional linear system.
 For continuous state spaces, we will use deterministic numerical integration to approximate the integral in \eqref{Self-adjoint equation}.